 SSUES & SUPPORTING NFORMATION SOURCES: Potentially Significant Impact Less Than Significant Mitigation Incorporated Less Than Significant Impact Impact Impact The Project will be subject to these mandator standards.
 High Global Warming Potential Gases - Adopt measu to reduce high global warming potential gases. res Consistent.
 CARB identified five (5) measures that reduce HFC emissions from vehicular and comme cial refrigeration systems; vehicles that access the Project are required to comply with the measure that will comply with the strategy.
 Recycling and Waste - Reduce methane emissions landfills.
 Increase waste diversion, composting, and comercial recycling.
 Move toward zero-waste.
 Consistent.
 The state is currently developing a regulation to reduce methane emissions from municipal solid waste landfills.
-The Project will be required to comply with City programs, such as City's recycling and waste reduction program, which comply, with the 75 percent reduction required by 2020 per AB 341.
-Water - Continue efficiency programs and use clea energy sources to move and treat water. ner Consistent.
+The Project will be required to Water - Continue efficiency programs and use clea energy sources to move and treat water. ner Consistent.
 The Project will comply with all applicate ble City ordinances and CAL Green requirements.
-2017 Scoping Plan Recommended Actions to Redu Greenhouse Gas Emissions Project Compliance with Recommended Action Implement Mobile Source Strategy: Further, incre.
-GHG stringency on all light-duty vehicles beyond exist Advanced Clean Car regulations.
-Implement Mobile Source Strategy: At least 1.5 miles. ply with the standards that will comply with the strategy.
+2017 Scoping Plan Recommended Actions to Redu Greenhouse Gas Emissions Project Compliance with Recommended Action Implement Mobile Source Strategy: Further, increased Stringency on all light-duty vehicles beyond exist Advanced Clean Car regulations.
+Implement Mobile Source Strategy: At least 1.5 miles. ply with the standards that will comply with the straegy.
 Consistent.
 These are CARB enforced standards zero-emission and plug-in hybrid light-duty electric vo cles by 2025 and at least 4.2 million zero-emission of plug-in hybrid light-duty electric vehicles by 2030. ply with the standards that will comply with the strat egy.
 Implement Mobile Source Strategy: Innovative Cle Transit: Transition to a suite of to-be-determined innotive clean transit options.
 Assumed 20 percent of new ban buses purchased beginning in 2018 will be zero-ension buses with the penetration of zero-emission technogy ramped up to 100 percent of new sales in 2030.
 A new natural gas buses, starting in 2018, and diesel bus starting in 2020, meet the optional heavy-duty low-N standard.
 Consistent.
 These are CARB enforced standards vehicles that access the Project are required to comply with the standards that will comply with the strategy.
 Implement Mobile Source Strategy: Last-Mile Delive New regulation that would result in the use of low NOX cleaner engines and the deployment of increasing numbers of zero-emission trucks primarily for class 3-7 lamile delivery trucks in California.
 This measure assur ZEVs comprise 2.5 percent of new Class 3-7 truck sain local fleets starting in 2020, increasing to 10 percer 2025 and remaining flat through 2030.
 Consistent.
 These are CARB enforced standards vehicles that access the Project are required to comply with the standards that will comply with the strategy.
 Implement SB 350 by 2030: Establish annual targets statewide energy efficiency savings and demand redition that will achieve a cumulative doubling of statew energy efficiency savings in electricity and natural gas uses by 2030.
 Consistent.
-The Project will be compliant with the By 2019, develop regulations and programs to support ganic waste landfill reduction goals in the SLCP and 1383.
+The Project will be compliant with By 2019, develop regulations and programs to support ganic waste landfill reduction goals in the SLCP and 1383.
 Notes: